Jan de Beer (painter): Life

 Jan de Beer became a master of the Antwerp Guild of St Luke in 1504.
 He was an alderman of the Guild in 1509 and in 1515 he was elected its dean, a position he held until at least 1519.
 He came into conflict with the Guild at some point and even filed a lawsuit in 1519 regarding Guild administration.

 Jan de Beer was linked with other prominent painters of the Antwerp School such as Quentin Matsys.
 Jan de Beer and Matsys were invited to judge in a dispute over the quality of a painted and carved altarpiece commissioned for the town of Dunkirk in 1509.
 De Beer and Metsys were both fellow aldermen of the Antwerp Guild of Saint Luke.
-Another artist with whom he was linked was the leading landscape painter Joachim Patinir and the two artists may have collaborations on commissions.
+Another artist with whom he was linked was the leading landscape painter Joachim Patinir and the two artists may have collaborated on commissions.

 In 1508, Jan de Beer married the brewer's daughter Katline Weygers.
 The couple settled on Kipdorp in Antwerp and at around 1509, had a son called Aert or Arnould.
 Aert was, like his father, a painter and glass designer but died at a young age in 1540.